 Stage 7 was the first test of individual and team strength in this year's Tour de France.

-8 will be harder than Stage 7, and it could be an standing shaker as well.
+In the overall, Wiggins leads Evans by 0:10 and Nibali by 0:16.
+Stage 8 will be harder than Stage 7, and it could be an standing shaker as well.
 The 157.5-km ride from Belfort, France to Porrentruy, Switzerland will feature seven categorized climbs including four Category 2 ascents and the Category 1 Col de la Croix, the summit of which is 16 km from the finish.
 Will someone steal the lead or the yellow jersey on the de la Croix and keep it on the downhill run to the finish?
 Check in at www.roadcycling.com and find out!

 Read on to get the same cycling training diary as stage winner Chris Froome and Tour leader Bradley Wiggins.
 Follow Roadcycling.com on Twitter and Facebook to receive daily Tour de France news updates automatically.
 Sign up for your own feature-filled Roadcycling.com/TrainingPeaks-powered cycling training diary here - it's used by pro teams in the Tour including Bradley Wiggins' Team Sky, Team GreenEdge and Team Saxo Bank-Tinkoff Bank.